FIRST YEAR STUDENTS

 - Know who your adviser is and how to contact him/her.

-- Be able to navigate MyAkron, including accessing and using your DARS (Degree Audit Reporting System) audit.
+- Be able to navigate MyAkron, including accessing and using your DPR (Degree Progress Report) audit.

-- Become familiar with the 4 year Curriculum Guide.
+- Become familiar with the Curriculum Guide for your major.

 - Explore academic, career, and personal interests.